wp-plugins/child-theme-configurator/readme.txt

 = Introducing Child Theme Configurator PRO =

 Apply the CSS editing power of Child Theme Configurator to any WordPress Plugin installed on your website.
-Child Theme Configurator PRO scans your plugins and lets you customize their stylesheets in your Child Theme.
+Child Theme Configurator PRO scans your plugins and lets you customize their stylesheets.
 We’ve added more features to make design work quicker and easier with PRO.

 https://www.youtube.com/watch?v=Yj8lxF1knTo